 During your walking tour, you will learn about the town's history while enjoying the architectural beauty of its quaint seaport.
-This tour will cover approximately a 1/2 mile; terrain is both flat and hilly.
+This tour will cover approximately a 1/2 mile; on terrain that is both flat and hilly.
 Comfortable shoes are recommended for this tour.

 Belfast Historical Walking Tour